ngocdung03/udacity-nanodegree/Note.md

         - PACF: correlation of the points controlling for the values of all previous lag variables.
 Suggests how many AR terms needed to use to explain the article relation pattern in a time series.
             - If it drops off at lag-k: ARk Model
             - If it drops off more gradually: MA Model
-    - *Autoregressive* component: Determine how many AR in model by ACF and PACF -> suggest the best models to test against each others.
+    - *Autoregressive* component: The number of lags that correlated with current value.
+Determine how many AR in model by ACF and PACF -> suggest the best models to test against each others.
     - *Moving average* component: when the series undergoes random jumps whose effects are felt in two or more consecutive periods.
         - The jumps are represented in the error calculated in the ARIMA model.
         - What the MA() component will lag for.